 Habitat suitability surveys were completed in the mainstem river and side-channel habitats at discharges ranging between 12 and 143 m3/s.
 River-wide, results showed that habitat suitability for all species decreased as flows increased from 12 to 60 m3/s.
-In Reach 1 only, habitat for Rainbow Trout fry and juvenile Coho Salmon increased at flows from 25 to 40 m3/s before ultimately decreasing again at flows from 40 to 60 m3/s.
+Habitat for Rainbow Trout fry and parr and juvenile Coho and Chinook Salmon increased at flows from 25 to 40 m3/s before ultimately decreasing again at flows from 40 to 60 m3/s.
 Flows above the WUP maximum target of 60 m3/s wetted side-channel habitats, making them available to juvenile fish.
-Available side-channel rearing areas buffered habitat losses in the mainstem from 60 to 86 m3/s; however, any gains in rearing habitat resulting from the flooding of side-channels was lost when flows exceeded

-100 m3/s (based on partial survey data; Buchanan et al. 2020).
+Available side-channel rearing areas buffered habitat losses in the mainstem from 60 to 86 m3/s; however, any gains in rearing habitat resulting from the flooding of side-channels were lost when flows exceeded 100 m3/s (based on partial survey data; Buchanan et al. 2020).
 Results indicated that the amount of available habitat suitable for juvenile Rainbow Trout, Coho Salmon and Chinook Salmon was not independent of flow releases form Seton Dam discharge and therefore we can reject H1.
-Additional surveys are needed for flows at 40 m3/s to determine how habitat quantity changes in Reach 2 and Reach 3, and to complete the river-wide weighted useable area-flow curves.
-Additional surveys are also needed at flows ≥100 m3/s to complete the river-wide curve beyond 86 m3/s.
+Additional surveys are needed at flows ≥100 m3/s to complete the river-wide curve beyond 86 m3/s.